HomeTriviaSpaceMira

 ✓ TRUE

-Mira is indeed a variable red giant in Cetus, with a pulsation period averaging 332 days, not exactly 11 months but close.
+Mira is indeed a variable red giant in Cetus, with a pulsation period averaging 332 days, which is approximately 11 months.

 5.